 Nerite snails are tiny and will grow to a 0.5 – 1 inch length.
 They are kept for their beautiful colors and their ability to clean the tank by feeding on algae.
 They are hardy and easy to keep.
 All they need are ideal tank conditions and food.
-But how many of them do you keep per gallon?

-Below are the ideal conditions for nerite snails.
+Below are the ideal conditions for nerite snails:

 1. Temperature

-Nerite snails love to live in a tropical tank environment, but they can also live in a cold water tank as long as the temperature does not fall below 65 degrees Fahrenheit.
-Therefore you will need a heater for your tank for them to live a long, happy life.
+Therefore, you will need a heater for your tank for them to live a long, happy life.
 Ensure it does not get hot by checking with a thermometer.
 A temperature of between 72 – 78 degrees Fahrenheit is ideal.

 2. Water hardness

-All snails prefer hard water for the proper growth of their shell.
+All snails prefer hard water for the proper growth of their shells.
 Hard water contains minerals like calcium and magnesium that are essential for snails.
 Keeping a nerite snail in soft water will cause its shell to erode and its general health to deteriorate.

 3. Water type

-Nerite snails can live in fresh and saltwater but need brackish water to breed successfully.
-They can lay eggs in freshwater, but the larvae will succumb as soon as it is hatched.
-So if you intend to breed your nerite snails, you must have a brackish water tank where you move them to breed.
-However, if you do not need them to breed, keeping nerite snails in freshwater will prevent reproduction.
+If you intend to breed your nerite snails, you must have a brackish water tank where you move them to breed.
+However, if you do not need them to breed, keeping them in freshwater will prevent reproduction.

 4. Diet requirements